Joohwan-Seo/Geometric-Impedance-Control-Public/README.md

 ### Note
 Comparison results on `plotter2.m` is not presented in the paper since the two control laws are different, thus unable to do fair comparison.

-`plotter_geo_comp.m` for comparison between two geometric controllers.
+`plotter_geo_comp.m` is for comparison between intuitive geometric impedance control and GIC-v1.
 When the gains become different, they started to behave different.\
 When gains are scalar in translational and rotational way, the both controllers are identical.

 ## Objectives in Main files